Lemonade

-Lemonade is a sweetened lemon-flavored drink.
+Lemonade is a sweetened lemon-flavored drink that may be carbonated or un-carbonated; when carbonated, it is sometimes called a lemon soda.
 There are many varieties of lemonade found throughout the world.

 Historically and in many parts of the world, lemonade refers to an un-carbonated beverage, traditionally homemade, using lemon juice, water, and a sweetener such as cane sugar, simple syrup, maple syrup or honey.
 In other parts of the world, it is most commonly a reference to a carbonated lemon-flavoured soft drink or soda.
 Despite the differences between the drinks, each is known simply as "lemonade" in countries where it is dominant.

 The suffix "-ade" may also be applied to other similar drinks made with different fruits, such as limeade, orangeade, or cherryade.

 History

 One of the first recipes for a lemon-based drink was documented in the 12th century Egyptian treatise On Lemon, Its Drinking and Use by the court physician Ibn Jumayʿ.
 A drink made with lemons, dates, and honey was consumed in Mamluk Egypt, as well as a lemon juice drink with sugar known as qatarmizat in the 13th century.
 An Egyptian recipe for lemonade has been used in England since 1663 and Samuel Pepys consumed it in the 1660s.
-In 1676, a company known as Compagnie de Limonadiers sold lemonade in Paris.
+In 1676, a company known as "Compagnie de Limonadiers" sold lemonade in Paris.
 Vendors carried tanks of lemonade on their backs and dispensed cups of the soft drink to Parisians.
+A recipe for lemonade in John Nott's early 18th century Cooks and confectioners Dictionary included oil of sulphur.
+Uncarbonated lemonade was a popular drink in the UK in the early 19th century, with Maria Rundell's A New System of Domestic Cookery (1807) including a recipe.

 While a method for carbonated water was discovered by Joseph Priestley in 1767 (with his pamphlet Directions for Impregnating Water with Fixed Air published in London in 1772), the first reference found to carbonated lemonade was in 1833 when the drink was sold in British refreshment stalls.
-R. White's Lemonade has been sold in the UK since 1845.
+R. White's lemonade has been sold in the UK since 1845.

 Uncarbonated lemonade

 In North America, the Caribbean, and South Asia, lemonade is typically a non-carbonated and non-clarified drink made with lemon juice, water, and sugar.
+When lemonade contains no added sugars (sugar, honey, HFCS) or carbonation, it is usually called lemon water.